API Documentation

 "User not found" (WebSocket)

-Cause: Invalid user ID in WebSocket connection
+Cause: Invalid Organization ID in WebSocket connection

 Solution:

-1. Verify user ID is correct
+1. Verify Organization ID is correct

 2. Ensure user account is active